Gissio/radpro/README.md

 ![FS2011 circuit board](docs/img/fs2011-board.jpg)

-If your board looks different, you may have a different hardware version.
-In such cases, this firmware may not function properly, especially if your board does not have an STM32 microprocessor.
+If your board looks different, you may have a different hardware revision.
+In such cases, this firmware may not function properly.
 Please post an issue, including a photograph of your board (both sides).

 * Solder the 4-pin header to XS1 on the board.
+* Optionally, for easier access to XS1, use a file to extend the hole for the battery holder clip so that a 4-pin header connector can fit.
+Solder four cables approximately 15 cm long between XS1 and a 4-pin header.
+Using a glue gun, attach a 4-pin header to the back case, so you can access the header with the battery case open.
 * Optionally, align the Geiger-Müller tube to the holes of the back case using a heat gun/glue gun if the tube is mounted vertically.
 Be careful, as the tube's glass is very delicate.
 * Optionally, apply solder on the battery holder's pads so that low-profile AA batteries make good electrical contact.
-* Optionally, increase the volume by drilling a hole on the back case in front of the buzzer.
+* Optionally, increase the buzzer volume by drilling a hole on the back case in front of the buzzer.
 * Optionally, add a female USB port and connect GND and +5V to the 0V and 5V pads of the electronics board.
 This modification will allow your FS2011 to run continuously and even charge Ni-MH batteries.
 * Connect the ST-Link V2 device to XS1.
 The pins, from top to bottom, are:
   * GND